 The worst is Zelos Force, the final boss of Salamander/Life Force, degraded to a simple obstacle course of multiple Zelos Forces in Stage 1 of Gradius V.

-Darius Twin's final stage is this trope incarnate.
+Darius Twin's final stage.
 There are no normal mooks to be had...every last thing you run into is either a mid-boss or stage boss you've encountered prior.
-And they will swarm the screen to no end.
+And they will swarm the screen to no'' end.

 Two variants occurs in Contra ReBirth.
 The giant alien worm faced as the first boss of the game becomes "ammunition" for the penultimate boss (or Final Boss if playing on Easy), Uranian Devil Gaba / Jagger Froid, serving a similar purpose to the Recurring Boss's appendages in the other games.
 On the same boss stage, another Recurring Boss that served as the Final Boss of Super C is reduced to mini versions on a stampede.